Parkland father files lawsuit against 'coward' school resource officer

 Breaking News Emails

+Also named in Pollack's suit are Nikolas Cruz, the 19-year-old suspect; the estate of Cruz's late mother; the family who took Cruz in after his mother died; and various mental health agencies.

+Cruz has been charged with 17 counts of murder and 17 counts of attempted murder (for those wounded in the shooting), and is currently awaiting a trial date.

-Pollack, meanwhile, was one of the more vocal parents following the shooting, expressing outrage during a meeting at the White House with President Donald Trump about the lack of legislative action on guns.
+Pollack, meanwhile, was one of the more vocal parents after the shooting, expressing outrage during a meeting at the White House with President Donald Trump about the lack of legislative action on guns.

-"Fix it!" he told Trump as he told the story of how his 18-year-old daughter died.
+"Fix it!" he told Trump as he described how his 18-year-old daughter was killed.

 "It should've been one school shooting, and we should've fixed it," Pollack said.
 "I'm pissed."